 When this forklift driver stopped to avoid hitting Fluker, the tubes flew forward from the forklift and crushed him.

-This accident could have been prevented in a couple of different ways.
+This accident could have been prevented.
 Someone wasn’t paying attention when he was struck the first time, and the steel tubes had not been secured properly, which caused them to be released from the forklift.

 Workers in the Savannah maritime industry have rights when such terrible accidents occur.
 Workers killed on the job may have dependent family members counting on their salaries.

-These dependents have a right to benefits and compensation when a workplace accident takes away their loved ones.
-Money can help pay for funeral expenses and cover that employee’s lost wages.
+These dependents have a right to benefits and compensation when a workplace accident leads to the death of a loved one.
+Money can help pay for funeral expenses and cover the employee’s lost wages.

 For workers who are not killed but injured on the job, the same laws protect them and ensure they get compensation that will get them back on their feet.